-We anticipate that the outlook for our products and services remains quite strong and we are positioned well to take advantage of it.
+We anticipate that the outlook for our products and services remains fairly strong and we are positioned well to take advantage of it.

 We believe there is currently a gradually increasing public awareness of the issues surrounding air quality and that this trend will continue for the next several years.
 We also believe there is an increase in public concern regarding the effects of air quality on society and future generations, as well as an increase in interest by standards-making bodies in creating specifications and techniques for detecting, defining and solving air quality problems.
 As a result, we believe there will be an increase in interest in our mercury monitors, opacity monitors, carbon credits and air filtration products of subsidiary Griffin Filters.
+We currently also notice increased nationwide concern on energy efficiency and hence anticipate that there will be greater interest in our Green DCV products.